Soujannita95/ATM4110/content/environment/howtouse.md

 #### Python script
 If the job requires more than a few lines of python codes, then typing commands can be overwhelming.
 Also, it is likely that you make mistakes.
 In this case, writing all python commands in a python script and running this script to get the result is the way to go.

-First thing to do is create a python script file using text editors.
+The first thing to do is create a python script file using text editors.
 If you use ```vim```, you can easily create a file by typing ```vim filename.py```.
 ```
 $ vim ctof.py